ph4r05/monero-agent/README.md

 https://github.com/ph4r05/monero-trezor-doc

 The documentation can be out of sync from the code.
 Take this source code as a primary reference.

+In the current protocol it is assumed there may be multiple input UTXO (tens to hundreds).
+So it is optimized to work incrementally, one UTXO at a time.
+This is reasonable to assume as your funds may be scattered over many small transactions.
+On the other hand we assume the number of outputs is relatively small (small units) as it usually is in the Monero transactions.

+It is quite easy to extend protocol to work with large amounts of outputs but due to the message structure which is later signed it will be needed to add two more roundrips with sending output related data one by one to the Trezor for incremental hashing.

+Outputs are pinned in the beginning of the protocol - number of outputs is fixed at this point in the Trezor and HMAC with unique key (index dependent) is generated for each output.
+So in further roundtrips it is assured only previously pinned outputs in the exact given order are processed.
+The same principle is used for each data produced by the Trezor which are later used as inputs.

 ## Project structure